The First Year Transition to College

 From Recruit to Student-Athlete: Understanding the Initial Transition into College and College Tennis.

-Part 1 in a 3-Part Series introducing important college transition support from DTS.
+This is part 1 in a 3-part Series introducing important college transition support from DTS.

 For more information on these services, contact David Donn.
 David@donovantennis.com, 413-537-3084.